w3cping/storage-policy/README.md

 ## Introduction
-How applications deploy user agent storage has major privacy implications for privacy, such as the ease with which mechanisms like HTTP cookies, designed to support session state persistence, have been used to enable invisible long term surveillance.
+It has long been recognised that user agent storage has major privacy implications for privacy, such as the ease with which mechanisms like HTTP cookies, designed to support session state persistence, have been used to enable invisible long term surveillance.

-Although cookies were the first browser based storage to be used to persist state, and are still the simplest and most available technique, other storage categories such as the client-side cache, local and session based named item storage and indexedDB transactional storage are also used by client-side script to enable persistent tracking.
+Although cookies were the first browser based storage to be used to track users, and are still the simplest and most available technique, other storage categories such as the client-side cache, local and session based named item storage and indexedDB transactional storage have also been used by client-side script to enable persistent tracking.
 HTTP cookies can be regenerated from items in local storage or IndexedDB, and many tracking techniques have been invented that use the browser cache to store or derive unique identifiers without the the user's ability to reset or control it.

-This has long been recognised by privacy regulators and legislators, and laws have been introduced requiring web sites to manage storage in privacy protective ways, for example by requiring prior and informed user consent before storage items, such as cookies or fingerprinting via derived identifiers, are used.
+Privacy regulators and legislators have responded to this by introducing laws requiring web sites to manage storage in privacy protective ways, for example by requiring prior and informed user consent before storage items, such as cookies or fingerprinting via derived identifiers, are used.